 The health benefits of almonds are known to one and all!
 Packed with highly healthy nutrients, almonds are also rich in magnesium.
-Magnesium is known to do wonders on people who have insomnia.
+Magnesium is known to do wonders for people who have insomnia.
 Additionally, it also helps to keep a check on the stress hormone Cortisol which is known to disrupt sleep.
-So, next time you hit into that mid-night slump, a handful of almonds would be a healthy choice to make.
+So, next time you hit into that midnight slump, a handful of almonds would be a healthy choice to make.

 A bunch of other sleep superfoods that should find a place on your food platter includes: